 - Finally there is the source code itself.
-Have a look at the web frontend to the KDE projects.
+Have a look at the KDE repositories.
 There you have access to the complete code base of the central KDE packages and can follow the development process by looking at the history of individual files.

 Architecture and framework